Donald Davies: Early life

-Career history

 National Physical Laboratory

-From 1947, he worked at the National Physical Laboratory (NPL) where Alan Turing was designing the Automatic Computing Engine (ACE) computer.
-It is said that Davies spotted mistakes in Turing's seminal 1936 paper On Computable Numbers, much to Turing's annoyance.
-These were perhaps some of the first "programming" bugs in existence, even if they were for a theoretical computer, the universal Turing machine.
+From 1947, Davies worked at the National Physical Laboratory (NPL) at Teddington, just outside London, where Alan Turing was designing the Automatic Computing Engine (ACE) computer.
+Davies spotted mistakes in Turing's seminal 1936 paper On Computable Numbers, much to Turing's annoyance, which were perhaps some of the first programming bugs in existence, even if they were for a theoretical computer, the universal Turing machine.
 The ACE project was overambitious and floundered, leading to Turing's departure.
 Davies took over the project and concentrated on delivering the less ambitious Pilot ACE computer, which first worked in May 1950.
 A commercial spin-off, DEUCE was manufactured by English Electric Computers and became one of the best-selling machines of the 1950s.

 Davies also worked on applications of traffic simulation and machine translation.
 In the early 1960s, he worked on government technology initiatives designed to stimulate the British computer industry.